pfheatwole/thesis/content/introduction.rst

   * Rudimentary GMSPPF?
 (Stretch goal!!!)

+* I'm implementing everything in Python.
+Explain why.

+   * Approachable syntax

+   * Free (unlike matlab)

+   * Numerical libraries (numpy, scipy)

+   * Large library ecosystem (s2sphere, sklearn, databases, PyMC3, pandas, etc)

-I'm trying to sketch a possible path forward.
+My efforts are centered on sketching a possible path forward.
 This is the problem I'd like to solve, these are the available resources, this is how those resources might make a solution possible.

-**I am not using physical models of wind field features in the wind field estimation process.
-(Other papers specifically try to model thermal updrafts, etc.) I'm essentially trying to recover point measurements of a wind field;
-you could theoretically use those pseudo-observations as part of a more sophisticated modelling method that does make assumptions about the kinds of wind features being experienced.**

 Roadmap